allysonkate/allysonkate.github.io/now.md

 Currently, I'm:

-* Freelancing with [Spirits](https://itunes.apple.com/us/podcast/spirits-drunken-dive-into/id1080871005?mt=2) a boozy biweekly podcast about mythology, legends and lore, and looking forward to co-leading a podcast workshop in Boston this winter.
+* Freelancing with [Spirits](https://itunes.apple.com/us/podcast/spirits-drunken-dive-into/id1080871005?mt=2): a boozy biweekly podcast about mythology, legends and lore.
+Also, looking forward to co-leading a podcast workshop with the Spirits team in Boston this winter.

 * Producing a revamping for the ol' YouTube channel.